-All children have their artwork displayed to the wider school community at our annual Art exhibition.
+All children have their artwork displayed to the wider school community at our annual Art exhibition as well as displays around school throughout the year.
 Children are encouraged to take part in Art competitions both inside and outside of school.
-They are also given opportunities to display their artwork outside of school, such as in Peter Jones and in the Steve McQueen Year 3 Project at Tate Britain.